 Learn more about the Instant Pot on their official website.

-If you have any additional questions about the Instant Pot, ask away!
-If you’re ready to purchase your Instant Pot, you can find the Instant Pot IP-DUO60 7-in-1 here.
+If you have any additional questions, ask away!
+If you’re ready to purchase your Instant Pot, you can find the recommended model for beginners here.